Confinement in the three-state Potts quantum spin chain in extreme ferromagnetic limit: Spectrum of the three-state Potts quantum spin chain

 \subsection{Structure of the Hilbert space}

-The structure of the vector space of the low-energy excitations of the unperturbed Hamiltonian $H_0$ is to a great extent similar to the infinite antiferromagnetic XXZ spin-1/2 chain in the anisotropic limit.
-The latter was described by M.~Jimbo and T.~Miwa in their monograph \cite{Jimbo94}.
-In the rest of this Section, we follow, with minor modifications, Chapter 1.3 of \cite{Jimbo94}.
+The structure of the vector space of the low-energy excitations of the unperturbed Hamiltonian $H_0$ is, to a great extent, similar to the infinite antiferromagnetic XXZ spin-1/2 chain in the anisotropic limit \cite{Jimbo94}.

 Denote by $\mathcal{L}$ the {\it space of states} for the Hamiltonian $H_0$, i.e. the Hilbert space spanned by the eigenvectors $\otimes_{j=-\infty}^\infty |\mu_j\rangle_j$ of the Hamiltonian $H_0$ that have finite energies (eigenvalues).
 The Hilbert space $\mathcal{L}$ splits into the direct sum of nine subspaces (sectors):